sez11a/liferay-docs/develop/learning-paths/articles/05-using-alloy-ui-in-your-application/02-traversing-the-dom-with-aui.markdown

         }

         });

-We are now able to hide and show our form!
-Next we'll add a informational tooltip to explain what the silly phrase generator is exactly.
+You can now hide and show the form!
+Next, you'll add an informational tooltip to explain what the silly phrase generator is.

 ### Implementing Alloy's Tooltip Module

-The first thing we'll do is write the script for the `aui-tooltip` module.
+The first thing to do is write the script for the `aui-tooltip` module.

-1. Add this script just below our `aui-char-counter` script:
+1. Add this script just below the `aui-char-counter` script:

         <aui:script>
         YUI().use(